wearefullstack/co-mute/README.md

 Looking forward to hearing from you.
 When you are done, just mail codetest@fullstack.co.za and let us know your branch name.

+# musa's notes

+* please run the bootstrap.sql script found under CoMute.DB.Migrations project before running the application

+# NOTE

+* You can only join car-pools opportunity where seats available are more then 0, if seats available is 0 then you wont see the button to join.
+* if unit tests are not running please install NUnit 3 Test Adapter